DiamondLightSource/ulims-json-schemas/docs/tutorial2.md

 which reuses a basic schema.
 Steps are almost identical to the first tutorial.
 The key difference is highlighted after step 4.
-The edit in step 6 is limited to altering the $ref so it points at the release done during tutorial 1.
+The edit in step 6 is limited to altering the $ref so it points at the release done during tutorial one.

 1. Do SRC `npm run check` and fix any issues.

-2. Copy the **sroot/emptyjref** schema folder to the location picked for the new schema.
+2. Copy the **schemas/emptyjref** schema folder to the location picked for the new schema. *ie. quickegref*

-3. Edit **schema/practice/quickegref/current.json** and
+3. Edit **schemas/practice/quickegref/current.json** and
    change title and $id to the required values.

-4. Save the changes and build the latest version with `npm run build-new schema/practice/quickegref/current.json`
+4. Save the changes and build the latest version with `npm run build-all` or target the build via `npm run build-new schema/practice/quickegref/current.json`

 The file **0.0.1.json** will be overwritten and all soft links will be updated to point at the new file.
 This is an advanced